Irrational Random Utility Models: Discussion II - Individual vs stochastic rationality

-In this section, we discuss the tension between the notions of stochastic and individual rationality which result in the following paradox.
+By being valid for all aggregate data, Proposition \ref{pro: aRUM} reveals the tension between the notions of stochastic and individual rationality.
 On the one hand, there are stochastically rationalizable choices with an irrational representation.
-On the other hand, there are stochastic choice functions that are not stochastically rational but that lack an irrational representation, i.e. they cannot be represented by an RCM with support outside the set of rational choice functions (see example \ref{ex: paradox} below).
+On the other hand, there are stochastic choice functions that are not stochastically rational but that lack an irrational representation.
 The paradoxical conclusion that emerges is thus that some non-rationalizable stochastic choice functions may need more rational choice functions than some rationalizable ones do.